 How to Prepare for a Vaginal Rejuvenation Procedure

-Before a vaginal rejuvenation procedure, patients will be asked to complete a physical in order to be cleared for the operation.
+Before a vaginal rejuvenation procedure, patients will be asked to complete a physical to be cleared for the operation.
 In most cases, patients will also receive a colon cleanse to prepare for their treatment.

 You will also be instructed to stop taking aspirin, Ibuprofen, and other anti-inflammatory medications (NSAIDS), some herbal supplements and remedies, and certain multi-vitamins at least two weeks before surgery or treatment.
 If you smoke, you will be asked to stop smoking at least two weeks before and after the procedure to reduce the risk of serious complications.